basf/shinyshval/inst/joss_paper/paper.md

 \begin{figure}
 \includegraphics[width=1\linewidth]{shinyshval} \caption{Screenshot of shinyshval.
-On right parameters can be changed.
+On the left parameters can be changed.
 In the middle default parameters be selected.
 The right side shows the computed shval.}\label{fig:screenshot}
 \end{figure}

 Of course the back-end functionality to compute SHVAL values in R without app is also possible and described in the README.